ShriramVarada/BIDSonym/README.rst

 To get the BIDSonym Docker image, you need to `install docker <https://docs.docker.com/install/>`_ and within the terminal of your choice type:

 :code:`docker pull sinapselab/bidsonym`

+:code:`docker pull sinapselab/deepdefacer`

+`deepdefacer` is required as a separate image.

 To get its Singularity version, you need to `install singularity <https://singularity.lbl.gov/all-releases>`_ and within the terminal of your choice type: